thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-11-LLM-serving.md

 **Components of a modern serving stack**:
 - **Serving engines**: `vLLM`, `Triton` for optimized token generation
+  - `vLLM`: A high-throughput inference engine designed for large language models.
+Supports paged attention and continuous batching, reducing memory fragmentation and increasing token throughput.
+  - `Triton`: NVIDIA’s inference server supporting multiple backends (PyTorch, TensorFlow, ONNX, etc.).
+Offers dynamic batching, model versioning, and GPU-accelerated token streaming.

 - **Routing frameworks**: `Ray Serve`, `BentoML` to dispatch queries to the right model
+  - `Ray Serve`: Scalable and flexible model serving library built on Ray.
+Enables dynamic composition of model pipelines, model sharding, and request batching.
+  - `BentoML`: Framework for packaging and deploying models as microservices.
+Offers model runners, REST APIs, and easy integration with cloud or Kubernetes environments.

 - **Deployment platforms**: Hugging Face Inference Endpoints, OpenRouter, Replicate, on-prem clusters
+  - **Hugging Face Inference Endpoints**: Managed service that deploys models directly from the Hub.
+Provides autoscaling, token usage tracking, and secure APIs.
+  - **OpenRouter**: Unified API interface to multiple commercial and open-source LLMs.
+Allows routing requests based on pricing, latency, or provider.
+  - **Replicate**: Serverless model deployment platform.
+Allows fast prototyping and sharing of models via instant APIs.
+  - **On-prem clusters**: Used in regulated or high-security environments.
+Leverages Triton or vLLM for internal deployment on GPUs with full data control.

 - **Monitoring and experiment tracking**: `MLflow`, `LangSmith`, `Weights & Biases`
+  - `MLflow`: Open-source platform for experiment tracking, model registry, and reproducibility.
+Supports tracking of parameters, metrics, and artifacts across runs.
+  - `LangSmith`: Monitoring and observability platform for LLM applications.
+Offers tracing, evaluation, and real-time error analytics tailored to language model usage.
+  - `Weights & Biases`: End-to-end MLOps suite with tools for experiment tracking, model comparison, hyperparameter tuning, and collaborative reporting.

+**Cloud Platforms**: AWS (SageMaker, Bedrock), Azure (Azure ML, OpenAI Service), and GCP (Vertex AI) provide managed infrastructure for deploying LLMs at scale.
+These services are ideal for enterprises looking for integration, compliance, and scale without managing serving infrastructure manually.

+**Industry Best Practice**: Leading companies like OpenAI, Anthropic, and Cohere often adopt a hybrid approach—using modular serving stacks (e.g., Ray Serve with vLLM or Triton) for flexibility and control, combined with cloud-managed infrastructure for scalability and compliance.
+Many also build internal routing layers that prioritize cost-aware model selection and observability pipelines to track latency, usage, and hallucinations in real time.

 **Intuition**: Like building a house, your architecture matters—but so do the tools and materials used to bring it to life.
 This is where everything comes together.